Hot Trends and Popular Styles for Millennial Home Buyers

 - Pre-WWII.
 These homes can be Victorians such as Italianates or Queen Annes, Arts & Crafts bungalows, Tudors, Colonials, California Missions, Greek Revivals; almost any type of architecture with Old-World style, charm and character.
 The exteriors are frame and wood, covered in stucco or brick and stone.

 - Mid-Century Homes.
-I cringe when I hear that term.
-Can't help it.
-But it's an accurate term for homes built between 1945 and 1965.
+This is a term for homes built between 1945 and 1965.
 While Cape Cods fall into this category, the period is better known for its sleek '50's style, modern homes such as those built by Frank Lloyd Wright and Wright-inspired builders such as Streng and Eichler.
 Many of these mid-century homes have flat or shallow-pitched roofs, geometric shapes and triangular windows, cantilevered construction and open floor plans.

 Trending Kitchen Designs Millennials Love